docker-archive/classicswarm/docs/plan-for-production.md

 ---
 description: Plan for Swarm in production
 keywords: docker, swarm, scale, voting, application, plan
-title: Plan for Swarm in production
 ---

+# Plan for Swarm in production

 This article provides guidance to help you plan, deploy, and manage Docker swarm clusters in business critical production environments.
 The following high